unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 In this article, we will discuss 21 different patient management software, their features, benefits, and what sets them apart from each other.

+## what is a patient management software?

+Patient management software, also known as medical practice management software, is a type of software that helps healthcare providers manage their patient's medical information, treatment plans, appointments, and billing.

+It allows providers to streamline their workflows, automate administrative tasks, and improve patient care.
+Patient management software typically includes features such as electronic health records (EHR), scheduling tools, billing and coding support, and reporting and analytics capabilities.

+It is used by a wide range of healthcare providers, including doctors, dentists, chiropractors, and mental health professionals, among others.

 ## Patient mangments softwares for general practices

 ### 1) DrChrono